Best of Australia

 Optional Photo – You and a Koala!
 If you have always wanted to get a quintessential photo with a koala- here’s your chance (extra cost).

-Aboriginal-Guided Rainforest Walk: The Kuku Yalanji are one of the only tribal rainforest people in Australia who still have their own culture and language, and this afternoon you are welcomed by an Aboriginal guide for a walk to see the Daintree rainforest through indigenous eyes.
+Rainforest Discovery with Indigenous Guide: The Kuku Yalanji are one of the only tribal rainforest people in Australia who still have their own culture and language, and this afternoon you are welcomed by an Aboriginal guide for a walk to see the Daintree rainforest through indigenous eyes.
 Beginning with a traditional smoking ceremony, you wander rainforest paths, discovering with your guide how these Aboriginal people found their way through dense rainforest, made shelter and learned which native plants were tasty to eat and those that served as weapons and medicine.
 As your guide shares his stories, you learn how the seasons dictated life, what falls under men’s and women’s “business”, how to make fire in the rainforest and how to make fish very easy to catch.
 You then sample billy tea and wattle seed damper (bread) made on the fire topped with jam from rainforest berries.

 Beach BBQ Party: In the afternoon, you head to the beach for music, games and a BBQ cookout.
 This is a great way to end your week in Australia!